The Assessor’s office is committed to serving

-Residents of Ela Township who received structural damage other than their basements due to flooding from the recent storm are asked to contact John Barrington, Ela Township Assessor to determine if they are eligible for a disaster relief reassessment.
+Residents of Ela Township who received structural damage other than their basements due to flooding are asked to contact our office to determine if they are eligible for a disaster relief reassessment.
 Homeowners can schedule a review of their property and possibly receive a one year reduction in the building assessed value.

 Call 847-438-8370 and a deputy assessor will help walk you thru the process and schedule an inspection of your property.

 An assessment involves identifying the real property within a jurisdiction, listing it, appraising it and placing a value for it on the tax rolls.
 This value is known as the assessment and is the basis for determining what portion of the total tax burden each property owner will bear.
 In Illinois, the statutory assessment level is normally one-third of the market value of a property.
 At your Assessor’s Office we are currently busy reviewing the 2014 assessments.
 This year we will be looking at the 2011-2013 sales.
 This is a great time to verify the information we have on your property.
 You can stop by our office or visit the Lake County website at: http://assessor.lakecountyil.gov/Pages/default.aspx

 You are likely to see township staff in your neighborhood reviewing properties.
 We are checking property characteristics of individual parcels, along with understanding the unique details of each area of the township.